hjaltij/SiriProxy-Plex/README.md

 --

 + play "show"
-+ play the movie "movie name"
 + play latest episode of "show"
 + play the next episode of "show"
 + on deck tv shows
++ play a random on deck tv show
++ play a random episode of "show"
++ play the movie "movie"
 + on deck movies
++ play a random on deck movie
++ play a random unwatched movie
++ play a random movie
 + pause movie/tv/show/plex
 + resume movie/tv/show/plex
 + stop movie/tv/show/plex